jgnewman/hart/README.md

 ## Building apps

-A Hart app in its simplest form is a combination of a fragment function and an HTML element where the fragment will be rendered.
+A Hart app in its simplest form is a combination of a fragment function and a root HTML element where the fragment will be rendered.

 Root elements can be selected using whatever method you like, for example `document.getElementById`.